Rovinj Travel FAQ: 12 Questions About Croatia's Prettiest Town

 Q: What day trips are possible?

 A: Motovun (truffle town, 45 min), Pula (Roman amphitheatre, 40 min), Porec (Euphrasian Basilica, 30 min), Groznjan (artists' village, 40 min), and the Brijuni Islands National Park (boat from Fazana, 30 min from Rovinj).
-All accessible by car or organized tour.
+All reachable by car or organized tour.

-Q: Can I island-hop?
+Q: Can you island-hop?